Phidelux/pifhem/README.md

 **CAUTION!** This script is currently meant to create a raspberry pi fhem server from scratch.
 It does the following additional steps:

- - Updating the system
- - Deleting old kernels
  - Removing the raspbian desktop
- - Deleting the pi user

 ## Upcoming Changes